akanik/pa-tax-calculator/about-the-data.md

 We also included three school districts in our tax calculator that are primarily in Washington or Westmoreland counties, but also contain Allegheny County properties.
 They are the Fort Cherry, Penn-Trafford and Norwin school districts.

-It’s also important to note several discrepancies between our calculations and the Wolf administration’s calculations.
+It’s also important to note several discrepancies between our calculations and the Wolf administration's calculations.
-The Wolf administration estimates, as we wrote in our story, that 28 school districts in the state would be able to completely eliminate property taxes under the governor’s proposal.
+The Wolf administration estimates, as we wrote in our story, that 28 school districts in the state would be able to completely eliminate property taxes under the governor's proposal.

 However, in 49 school districts, the state will be providing more money than the district received in property taxes in 2012-13.
 That’s in part why our tax calculator shows that property taxes in these districts would be completely eliminated.